saqiray/MJS-Assistant/README.md

-# MJS-Assistant
-Free local AI command assistant for Termux and Kali Linux using llama.cpp and GGUF models.
-# MJS Assistant 🤖

 **MJS Assistant** is a free, local AI assistant for **Termux, Android and Kali Linux**.

 It uses `llama.cpp` and GGUF models to run AI locally on your device, without requiring a cloud AI API.